University of Auckland Festival Choir: Repertoire

 The choir sang secular and sacred music and included 16 works by New Zealand composers in their repertoire.
+Audiences and choral conductors were interested in the works by contemporary New Zealand composers and by Douglas Mews's Ghosts, Fire, Water in particular.
+As there was particular interest in Māori songs Mews arranged three songs for the choir: Hoki Hoki, Akoaka O te Rangi and Pōkarekare Ana.

-Works included were Lord, when the sense of Thy sweet grace by John Ritchie; An heavenly song by Donald Byars; Qui natus est by Gillian Whitehead; People look East by Jack Body; Dormi Jesu by David Griffiths; Estas in exilium by Nigel Eastgate; Three of a kind by David Farquhar and Blow me eyes by John Wells.
-Some music was composed especially for the choir: Tenera Juventa by Ronald Tremain (words from Carmina Burana), And is there care in heaven? a motet by Thomas Rive (words by Edmund Spenser), and Ghosts, Fire, Water by Douglas Mews (words by British poet James Kirkup.)
-The poem from Kirkup's anthology No more Hiroshimas: poems and translations was based on three of the Hiroshima Panels.
-Audiences and choral conductors were interested in the works by contemporary New Zealand composers and by Ghosts, Fire, Water in particular.
+Works by New Zealanders included Lord, when the sense of Thy sweet grace by John Ritchie; An heavenly song by Donald Byars; Qui natus est by Gillian Whitehead; People look East by Jack Body; Dormi Jesu by David Griffiths; Estas in exilium by Nigel Eastgate; Three of a kind by David Farquhar and Blow me eyes by John Wells.
+Some music was composed especially for the choir: Tenera Juventa by Ronald Tremain (words from Carmina Burana), And is there care in heaven? a motet by Thomas Rive (words by Edmund Spenser), and Ghosts, Fire, Water by Douglas Mews.
+Ghosts, Fire, Water was a setting of a poem from British poet James Kirkup's anthology No more Hiroshimas: poems and translations, which was based on three of the Hiroshima Panels.
+Kirkup's poem ends with the words “Forgive us that we had to see your passion to remember / What we must never again deny: Love one another.”
+Mews had this phrase spoken against the plainchant hymn, 'Ubi caritas et amor, Deus ibi est (Where charity and love are, there God abides)'.
+Different singers then called out Love one another in the languages of the choirs attending the Festival: Poland, West Germany, Hungary, Czechoslovakia, Denmark, the Netherlands, France, Great Britain, Uganda, Argentina, Brazil, the US, Japan, Korea, India, and New Zealand (in Māori).
 Audiences were profoundly moved by Ghosts, Fire, Water with the audience in Maastricht giving it a standing ovation.

-As there was particular interest overseas in Māori songs Mews arranged three songs for the choir: Hoki Hoki, Akoaka O te Rangi and Pōkarekare Ana.

 The choir's standard repertoire for a programme consisted of Jubilate Deo by Orlando di Lasso, the Agnus Dei from the Mass for Four Voices by William Byrd, the double motet Warum Ist Das Licht Gegeben? by Brahms, Ghosts, Fire, Water by Douglas Mews and Tenera Juventa by Ronald Tremain.

 At the Lincoln Center concert the choir sang the following works: Jubilate Deo by Orlando di Lasso, Sweet Honey-Sucking Bees by John Wilbye, Tenera Juventa by Ronald Tremain and Ghosts, Fire, Water by Douglas Mews.